lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 ### RAM

-You can scrape by with 500MB of RAM but 1GB is the recommended minimum value for decent performance.
+1GB is the recommended minimum value for decent performance.
+Modestly-sized games can scrape by with 500MB of RAM but may bog down if your website sees heavy traffic.

 ### CPU